dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 - Run any dbt command from the environment’s terminal.
 - Generate a larger dataset for the Jaffle Shop café (for example, five years of data instead of just one).

-You can learn [dbt Learn courses](https://learn.getdbt.com) through high-quality courses and workshops.
+You can learn more through high-quality [dbt Learn courses and workshops](https://learn.getdbt.com).

 ### Related content